eqNj/eqN-PD2-Filter/README.md

 Rares of all tiers will still show at all levels.
 This includes all class items (wands, orbs, helms, scepters/maces, staves, claws) and any rare bows or crossbows of all tiers aswell.
 (Relaxed Filter)

 Select ethereal and/or magic items from all tiers, those that are best for crafting, will continue to show, and they will be indicated by two gray asterisks, one on each side.
-High item level magic amulets will show an orange [C] next to them, and once identified will show the exact level best for crafting them to ensure +2 skills rolls are possible.
-(Relaxed Filter)
+High item level magic amulets will, once identified, show the exact character level best for crafting them to ensure +2 skills rolls are possible.

 Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.
 (Relaxed Filter)